juanfranblanco/Nethereum.Docs/Nethereum.Docs/docs/gaming/white-paper.md

 ### Licensing

-Creating a UGP allows very flexible licensing models based on Smart Contracts, the IP of each game can hence be broken down and monetized:
+Creating a UGN allows very flexible licensing models based on Smart Contracts, the IP of each game can hence be broken down and monetized:

 - Game characters
 - Storylines